 Excellent headlines are also effortless.
 While some editors disagree on the value (or lack thereof) of wordplay and puns, a pun or play on words should feel natural and not forced.
 I’ve seen a lot of headlines where it’s obvious that the editor was trying to be cute and clever, and the amount of effort that clearly went into it kills the mood.
 And if you do use a pun or wordplay, make sure it isn’t something that has already been used a gazillion times before (how many “Shocked” headlines were there this week?).

 As far as resources and tools, the only one you really have, apart from a thesaurus, is your own brain.
 There’s no trick to it.
 You get good at it because you’re good with wordplay.

 Additionally: You have to have a filthy mind to be a good headline writer, to be able to see how a headline might be misread.
 And do not be deliberately crass for its own sake.

 These are actual headlines that someone actually published:

 “Tired Gay overcome by Dix”

-About a track event; Tyson Gay and Walter Dix
+This headline was about a track event, about athletes Tyson Gay and Walter Dix.

 “Bonnie blows Clinton”

 Headlines play a very important role in SEO.
-Generally, good keywords in headlines on blogs bring a lot of benefits.
-It helps you rank on the first page of search engines, and you know what that means, free organic traffic to your site, more visitors, and sales.
+Generally, using good keywords in headlines on blogs brings a lot of benefits.
+It helps you rank on the first page of search engines, and you know what that means: free organic traffic to your site and more visitors and sales.

 Bear in mind that you are writing for real people and for search engines too.
-Keywords need to feature, skilfully, throughout the news.
-Subheadings are great places to position keywords, but they must be in your headline.
+Keywords need to be featured skillfully throughout the news release.
+Subheadings are great places to position keywords, but they must be in your headline too.
 Ideally in the first three words.